paschelino/shell_setup/README.md

 Hi, great you're here.
 If you like, make use of what I have put together here.
 For me, coming from pure bash and vim, this was like a change from horse riding to spaceship flying. 😌 I hope this is also helpful for your daily work and passion.

+To get you started easily with nvim, make use of two awesome features provided by the LazyVim distribution used here:
+* `<leader>`: Open a pop up to see the next best key to press.
+* `<leader>sk`: Open a search for keymappings.

+What does `<leader>` mean?
+This is the key to start a command.
+It is configured here to be the `<space>` key.
+Thus to search for keymappings, type `<space>sk`.

 ## 🧐 Please note:
 The fact this setup works for me does not mean it works for you, too.
 Dotfiles are highly individual.
 Yet, I have tried to optimize the combination of tools and configs and have been soaking in knowledge from multiple awesome